sagemath/docker-images/README.md

     docker run -p 8080:8080 sagemath/sagemath sage -notebook

 You can then connect your web browser to the printed out typically, namely http://localhost:8888 for the Jupyter notebook and http://localhost:8080 for the legacy notebook.
 For the legacy notebook the webbrowser will ask for a login and password which are respectively `admin` and `sage`.

 **Note** Running the sagemath-jupyter container is equivalent to running the `sagemath/sagemath` base docker container with the following command:

     docker run -p 127.0.0.1:8888:8888 sagemath/sagemath sage -notebook=jupyter --no-browser --ip='*' --port=8888

 The `--ip` option is required by the Jupyter notebook to allow connections to the notebook through the Docker network.

-**Note for Windows:** An additional step is required on Windows in order to connect to the notebook via localhost.
-This is because Docker on Windows involves two layers of virtualization: It runs a small Linux VM in VirtualBox in order to run the main Docker engine, which does not run natively on Windows.
-Then Docker containers are run within that VM.

-Because of this, even when using port forwarding as above, this only forwards ports on the Linux VM "host", and not on your physical host OS.
-Therefore connecting via `localhost`/`127.0.0.1` does not immediately work.
-In order for this to work we also need to set up port forwarding from your physical host OS to the Linux VM.
-To do this open a command prompt and run:

-    "C:\Program Files\Oracle\VirtualBox\VBoxManage" modifyvm "default" -natpf1 "sagemath-jupyter,tcp,,8888,,8888"

-Or if the VM is already running you can modify the running VM too.
-To just replace `modifyvm "default" --natpf1` with `controlvm "default" natpf1` (yes, the command line interfaces are slightly inconsistent).

-This change should be persistent and need not be repeated unless the Docker VM is uninstalled and reinstalled (or possibly if it is upgraded--TBD).

 ### Rebuilding the container